caddyserver/website/src/docs/markdown/command-line.md

 	[--watch]</code></code></pre>

 Same as [`caddy run`](#caddy-run), but in the background.
 This command only blocks until the background process is running successfully (or fails to run), then returns.

+Note: the flag `--config` doesn't support `-` to read the config from stdin.

 Use of this command is discouraged with system services or on Windows.
 On Windows, the child process will remain attached to the terminal, so closing the window will forcefully stop Caddy, which is not obvious.